umlaut/go-markup/README.markdown

 -------

 * Krzysztof Kowalczyk - port of upskirt to go
-* Natacha Porté - original author of upskirt
+* Natacha PortÃ© - original author of upskirt
 * Vicent Marti - upskirt fork on which go-markdown is based
 * other people who contributed to upskirt